nationalarchives/front-end-development-guide/2015/peer-review-meeting-minutes.md

 ## Lessons learned

-Everything we build provides opportunities to for improvement to our processes and approach.
+Everything we build provides opportunities for improvement to our processes and approach.
 By documenting the lessons learned and considering their implications for this development guide, we can understand the root cause of any problems as well as any opportunities for improvement.
 Questions to consider

 * What worked well either for this project or for the team?